digitalscientists/TestRay/README.md

 ### <a id="get_day"></a>get_day

-need insert a timestamp to return a day number
+Recieve a timestamp and return the related day

     - Type: get_day
       Timestamp: $AND_CLI_FIRST_SCHEDULED_DAY$